fcrescio/Diana/docs/ARCHITECTURE.md

 cloud synchronization respects the same boundaries.
 The Compose UI uses the session repository to route user actions and surface the correct data for the currently selected session.

+## Remote session documents

+`SessionRepository` mirrors the session list into a top-level Firestore collection named `sessions`.
+Each document lives at `sessions/{id}` and stores the user-facing name, a `settings` map (containing the three processing toggles and the selected LLM model), the ID of the currently selected session, and a boolean `selected` flag so other clients can react to selection changes.
+Documents are updated with a single `set()` call to keep the schema compact and atomic. 【F:app/src/main/java/li/crescio/penates/diana/session/SessionRepository.kt†L330-L357】

+## Importing remote sessions

+The repository can hydrate a session that already exists in Firestore by calling `importRemoteSession`.
+The method merges the incoming session into the local list, persists it to disk, and then enqueues a remote sync so the local copy stays authoritative if the user edits it. 【F:app/src/main/java/li/crescio/penates/diana/session/SessionRepository.kt†L48-L71】
+`MainActivity` wires this into the UI by refreshing the visible session list and switching the active environment to the imported session, which triggers the per-session repositories and Compose state to reinitialize with the new ID.
+【F:app/src/main/java/li/crescio/penates/diana/MainActivity.kt†L211-L247】【F:app/src/main/java/li/crescio/penates/diana/MainActivity.kt†L559-L585】

+## Offline behavior

+Sessions are persisted to `sessions.json` inside the app's files directory so the entire list and the last selection survive process restarts and offline launches. `SessionRepository` loads this file on initialization, keeps the model in memory, and rewrites it atomically whenever the list or selection changes.
+【F:app/src/main/java/li/crescio/penates/diana/session/SessionRepository.kt†L23-L124】【F:app/src/main/java/li/crescio/penates/diana/session/SessionRepository.kt†L178-L226】
+Remote synchronization happens opportunistically on a background coroutine: any create, update, import, or selection change queues a Firestore update, and the repository will also backfill remote documents the next time it sees the network via `fetchRemoteSessions`.
+This allows the UI to behave normally when offline while catching up once connectivity returns. 【F:app/src/main/java/li/crescio/penates/diana/session/SessionRepository.kt†L125-L168】【F:app/src/main/java/li/crescio/penates/diana/session/SessionRepository.kt†L264-L318】